-Charaka Samhita and Sushruta Samhita – two major ancient Hindu texts on health-related subjects, include many chapters on the role of diet and personal needs of an individual.
-In Chapter 10 of Sushruta Samhita, for example, the diet and nutrition for pregnant women, nursing mothers, and young children are described.
-It recommends milk, butter, fluid foods, fruits, vegetables and fibrous diets for expecting mothers along with soups made from jangala (wild) meat.
+Charaka Samhita and Sushruta Samhita – two major ancient Hindu texts on health-related subjects, include many chapters on the role of diet and an individual’s personal needs.
+For example, Chapter 10 of Sushruta Samhita describes the diet and nutrition for pregnant women, nursing mothers, and young children.
+It recommends milk, butter, liquid foods, fruits, vegetables and fibrous diets for expecting mothers, along with soups made from jangala (wild) meat.
 In most cases, vegetarian diets are preferred and recommended in the Samhitas; however, for those recovering from injuries, growing children, those who do high levels of physical exercise, and expecting mothers, Sutrasthanam’s Chapter 20 and other texts recommend carefully prepared meat.
-Sushruta Samhita also recommends a rotation and balance in foods consumed, in moderation.
+Sushruta Samhita also recommends a rotation and balance in foods consumed in moderation.
 For these purposes, it classifies foods by various characteristics, such as taste.
-In Chapter 42 of Sutrasthanam, for example, it lists six tastes – madhura (sweet), amla (acidic), lavana (salty), katuka (pungent), tikta (bitter) and kashaya (astringent).
-It then lists various sources of foods that deliver these tastes and recommends that all six tastes (flavours) be consumed in moderation and routinely, as a habit for good health.
+Chapter 42 of Sutrasthanam, for example, lists six tastes – madhura (sweet), amla (acidic), lavana (salty), katuka (pungent), tikta (bitter) and kashaya (astringent).
+It then lists various sources of foods that deliver these tastes and recommends that all six flavours (flavours) be consumed in moderation and routinely as a habit for good health.

-It is interesting to note that in these texts although vegetarian food is recommended, there are circumstances where a little meat is required.
-My take on this, translated for modern times, is if one is a sedentary worker then Vegetarian food may be applicable for better health but if one is an athlete, growing adolescent, mother to be or nursing a child or a manual labourer / active tradie then some meat or animal protein included may also be to one’s health advantage.
+It is interesting to note that although vegetarian food is recommended in these texts, there are circumstances where a little meat is required.
+My take on this, translated for modern times, is if one is a sedentary worker, then Vegetarian food may be applicable for better health.
+Still, if one is an athlete, growing adolescent, mother to be or nursing a child or a manual labourer / active tradie then some meat or animal protein included may also be to one’s health advantage.

-The ancient wisdom of flavours is a story in itself and I will not go into it much here but Salty flavours effect the adrenal glands/kidney and bladder, Sweet -the pancreas, spleen and stomach, Bitter– the heart and small intestine, pungent or acrid – the lung and large intestine and sour – the liver and gallbladder.
+The ancient wisdom of flavours is a story in itself, and I will not go into it much here.
+Still, Salty flavours affect the adrenal glands/kidney and bladder, Sweet -the pancreas, spleen and stomach, Bitter– the heart and small intestine, pungent or acrid – the lung and large intestine and sour – the liver and gallbladder.

-If one eats of too much of a particular flavour for example,sweet, then this can imbalance the relative digestive organ, in this case the Pancreas/stomach, and can lead to blood sugar problems and obesity.
-In both Cultures it is considered that eating a balance of flavours at each meal provide the appropriate representative digestive stimulation to each of the organs.
-Each flavour therefore should not be over represented in any meal.
+If one overeats of a particular flavour, for example,sweet, this can imbalance the relative digestive organ, in this case, the Pancreas/stomach, and lead to blood sugar problems and obesity.
+In both cultures, eating a balance of flavours at each meal provides the appropriate representative digestive stimulation to each of the organs.
+Each flavour, therefore, should not be overrepresented in any meal.

 Thus, in preparing a meal, all flavours need to be represented together with a balance of thermal foods – some cool and some warm and some neutral.
 The emphasis is generally cool for summer and warm for winter and in between – neutral.
-A typical Indian meal for example will have rice ( neutral) a meat dish ( warming) and vegetables ( cooling).
-If vegetarian the Meat dish is replaced with a spicy dhal or legume dish.
-In Chinese cuisine the use of a cucumber as a side dish in winter is cooked and served with a hot sauce as to balance the energetics.
+A typical Indian meal, for example, will have rice ( neutral), a meat dish ( warming) and vegetables ( cooling).
+If vegetarian, the Meat dish is replaced with a spicy dhal or legume dish.
+In Chinese cuisine, a cucumber as a side dish in winter is cooked and served with a hot sauce to balance the energetics.

-Generally in cold winters more cooked food should be consumed and in Summer more raw foods eaten to be in tune with the seasons.
-This ratio may vary as there are some who need digestive support at any age to their constitution or through disease or disorder.
-Those who have energy deficiency will need a more bespoke or individual customisation depending on the nature of their deficiency and proper absorption of nutrients is essential for health.
+Generally, in cold winters, more cooked food should be consumed, and in Summer, more raw foods are eaten to be in tune with the seasons.
+This ratio may vary as some need digestive support at any age to their constitution or through disease or disorder.
+Those who have energy deficiency will need more bespoke or individual customisation depending on the nature of their deficiency, and proper absorption of nutrients is essential for health.

-Those of a hot thermal nature will need more cooling foods and those of a cool thermal nature will need warming foods as mentioned.
-One can have cool or warm thermal constitution at any age or stage of life.
+Those of a hot thermal nature will need more cooling foods, and those of a cool thermal nature will need warming foods, as mentioned.
+One can have a cool or warm thermal constitution at any age or stage of life.

 Some examples in practice: A person presents who is lethargic, pale, tired, and feels cold.
-Energetic Diagnosis -: lacking of yang /cool.
+Energetic Diagnosis -: lacking yang /cool.

 Now can a person be cool inside ( interior ) and warm outside ( skin or warm limbs)?

 The answer is yes!
-If things are contracted inside then this can lead to imbalance where circulation paradoxically is increased to the peripheries to maintain balance.
-A person can feel hot on the exterior but have digestive issues in the interior such as bloating or reflux.
+If things are contracted inside, this can lead to an imbalance where circulation paradoxically is increased to the peripheries to maintain balance.
+A person can feel hot on the exterior but have digestive issues in the interior, such as bloating or reflux.

 Interior coolness can lead to dampness then lead to stagnation.
-Cool contracts and since there is no warmth then dampness can occur as movement of enzymes, digestive juices, circulation etc . slows down.
+Cool contracts, and since there is no warmth, dampness can occur as the movement of enzymes, digestive juices, circulation, etc . slows down.

 Symptoms of dampness may reveal as fatigue, bloating, loose bowel movement and yeast infections.
-This eventually can give rise to stagnation where interior fluids like lymph and blood circulation are not moving to norm.
+Eventually, this can give rise to stagnation where interior fluids like lymph and blood circulation are not moving to the norm.
 An example of stagnation could be cold hands and feet, blue or purple lips, or painful stabbing period pain in women.
-One does not need to get all of these symptoms it could be one or two.
+One does not need to get all of these symptoms, and it could be one or two.

-With dampness one may need to eat foods that dry dampness and for stagnation foods that help with stagnation.
+With dampness, one may need to eat foods that dry and for stagnation foods that help with stagnation.

-Dampness can be treated by eating foods such as mushrooms ( yes, they dry damp) millet, rice, warming spices in moderation, pear, cherries and grapes.
+Dampness can be treated by eating mushrooms ( yes, they dry damp), millet, rice, warming spices in moderation, pear, cherries and grapes.

-The purpose of this article Is not to persuade one into any “religion” of eating a particular way but to illustrate that just eating foods for their chemical composition is looking at just one side of the coin and there are other perspectives to good health.
-The article is not to promote or denigrate either the cooked or raw concepts of thought, or the vegan versus paleo debate, or the grains versus no grains debate , but provides information noting the historical thought and use of foods within Australia’s neighbouring regional countries that have been used for Millenia .
+The purpose of this article Is not to persuade one into any “religion” of eating a particular way but to illustrate that just eating foods for their chemical composition is looking at just one side of the coin, and there are other perspectives to good health.
+The article does not promote or denigrate either the cooked or raw concepts of thought, the vegan versus paleo debate, or the grains versus no grains debate.
+Still, it provides information noting the historical thought and use of foods within Australia’s neighbouring regional countries that have been used for millennia.

-Just because foods were consumed a particular way for thousands of years by different cultures does not mean that it is exactly applicable to our modern way of living.
-It does highlight however, in my opinion, many years of wisdom that could be taken into account in planning one’s meals for good health ..
+Just because foods were consumed in a particular way for thousands of years by different cultures does not mean that they are precisely applicable to our modern way of living.
+It does highlight, however, in my opinion, many years of wisdom that could take into account in planning one’s meals for good health.